typex1/SkillBuilder-Foundations-of-Prompt-Engineering/YannLeCun_interview.md

 ## Prompt:
 Insert punctuation and paragraphs in the following text.
-Highlight keywords that are related to machine learing.
+Highlight keywords that are related to machine learning.

 the following is a conversation with
 Jana kun he's considered to be one of